 Kyle Ingebrigtsen said of Mark Dahlem, “He always had your back, no matter what.”

 The PPFBA Helps Out Mark’s Family

 On Thursday, March 21st, the Palatine Police and Fire Benevolent Association held a fundraiser at the Oak Alley Saloon in Palatine to benefit the education of his children.

-Palatine police Commander Kyle Ingebrigtsen, and Officers Angela Bonneville and Chad Felde organized the event.
+Palatine Police Commander Kyle Ingebrigtsen, and Officers Angela Bonneville and Chad Felde organized the event.

-The fundraiser was held on the opening day of March Madness, since traditionally a group of officers would get together at the Oak Alley and watch the first round of the NCAA basketball tournament games.
+The fundraiser was held on the opening day of March Madness, because traditionally a group of officers would get together at the Oak Alley and watch the first round of the NCAA basketball tournament games.

 Dan Collins, chairman of the non-profit Heroes Family Fund (part of the Illinois Public Pension Fund Association) quietly gave Kimberly a check to put toward her children’s education.